datateknik-lth/datateknik-lth/ETSF01-ingproc3/summaries/lect2_activity_planning.md

              \|____|/
 ```

-Lagged acitivites are dependent on other activities but are initiated with a lag.
+Lagged activities are dependent on other activities but are initiated with a lag.
 In the above
 example, the second-row activity is started 1 day after the dependent activity and completed
 2 days after the dependent activity has completed.